pterodactyl/documentation/community/config/nodes/add_node.md

 `/home/daemon-data` if you are on a default OVH box.
 :::

-* **Total Memory**: the total amount of ram the Node should be able to allocate automatically.
+* **Total Memory**: the total amount of RAM the node should be able to allocate automatically.
-* **Memory Overallocate**: the percentage of ram to over-allocate on a Node.
-For example, if you have set a 10G memory limit, with a 20% overallocation the Panel will allocate up to 12G of memory on this node in total.
+* **Memory Overallocate**: the percentage of RAM to over-allocate on a node.
+For example, if you have set a 10GB memory limit, with a 20% overallocation, the Panel will allocate up to 12GB of memory on this node in total.
-* **Total Disk Space**: the totaly amount of ram the Node should be able to allocate automatically.
+* **Total Disk Space**: the total amount of disk space the node should be able to allocate automatically.
 * **Disk Overallocate**: works the same way as memory overallocation.

 ::: danger